 - Managerial employee.
 Employers are also not required to compensate for overtime pay for non-exempt employees that are misclassified as managers.
 This can apply even if you are not managing other employees.

 Wage theft unfortunately occurs often in California businesses, and you can easily be misclassified at the benefit of your employer.
-If you believe that you have been misclassified as an employee, contact our Los Angeles wage attorneys at the Law Offices of Kesluk, Silverstein & Jacob today for your free consultation.
+If you believe that you have been misclassified as an employee, contact our Los Angeles wage attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. today for your free consultation.